WESC students shine at Ten Tors 2018

 The other five students, Holly, Nina, Matthew, William (route 1) and Ross (route 2), walked between 7.5 and 10 miles and collected their Bronze medals as it was their first year completing the challenge.

 The WESC students have been preparing for the Ten Tors challenge for the last couple of months with the learners attending multiple training sessions on Woodbury Common, Haldon Forest and various areas of Dartmoor.

 “I am genuinely staggered at the manner in which all six have met this challenge.
 They have increased in confidence and physical endurance with each training walk and have become more independent and resilient with each new challenge faced.
 It is easy for others to think that, because of their visual impairment and other additional needs, that this is not a challenge that they could complete.
 All six of them have worked incredibly hard, fought their own personal battles and proven that with the right support, encouragement and a positive attitude, anything is possible.

 “There is no one moment that I could point to that I could honestly say surpasses any other but some of the most stirring include William crossing the line having independently manoeuvred himself around the course in his powered chair.
 Ross was able to go at a pace that meant he covered a greater distance than many in a far quicker time, despite the rougher terrain.
 Matthew being confident in independently walking around route 1 using effective cane techniques and not a sighted guide.
 Holly overcoming her anxiety and crossing the finish line overwhelmed with her achievement and to the elation of her family and Nina being able to walk her furthest distance over uneven terrain without physical support.
 It was genuinely an outstanding weekend which was full of emotion and I would like to thank the six students, all the staff and the British Army who helped to make this amazing opportunity happen”.

-Well done to our fabulous learners who took on the challenge!
+Well done to our fabulous students who took on the challenge of Ten Tors 2018!